 Susan Sloan is a lecturer at the NCCA.

+As an artist, she works collaboratively and individually, using animation to create artworks and public projects.
 These include her study into portraiture that utilises 3D animation software and motion capture technologies to look at identity through motion and action.

 Susan Sloan______